 - To check if they’re done, carefully tap on one of the rolls to see if they sound hollow.
 If they do sound hollow, you can take them out and let them cool down

 The nutrition facts shown above are from a database and they might not reflect exactly the nutritional information you find on the label of whatever ingredients you use.
 Case in point, the products we use (linked above) yield a higher fat and lower carb ratio.

 Serving: 1Roll | Calories: 107kcal | Carbohydrates: 7g | Protein: 5g | Fat: 8g | Saturated Fat: 1g | Sodium: 559mg | Potassium: 33mg | Fiber: 4g | Sugar: 1g | Calcium: 136mg | Iron: 3mg

 Sourcing the Ingredients

-We typically buy all the ingredients at Amazon*, Costco or Whole Foods — depending on where we can get them at the lowest price.
+We typically buy all the ingredients on Amazon, or at Costco or Whole Foods (depending on where we can get them at the lowest price).